 an ever larger radius, we find that the ratio of the length of

-their surface will grow more slowly than the square of the
+grows more slowly than the square of the radius, and after

-radius, and after exceeding a certain distance, the size of the
+exceeding a certain distance, the size of the surface begins to

-direction, for a period of time returns to the starting point (fron the opposite side).
+direction, for a period of time returns to the starting point (from the opposite side).
 The same is

 true for rays of light: light sent from somewhere in a certain